AlexsLemonade/scpca-nf/external-instructions.md

 * Running this workflow may require a significant amount of memory and up to 100 GB of storage.
 * If ADT counts from a CITE-seq experiment are included in at least one library being merged, these results will be included in the final merged object.
 * Any HTO counts from multiplexed libraries will not be included in the final merged object.
-* At this time, the workflow only supports merging set of libraries associated with the specified ScPCA project id(s).
+* At this time, the workflow only supports merging libraries from the specified ScPCA project id(s).
 It is not currently possible to specify different groupings.
 * You will need to configure your run time environment using the same approach [as described for the main `scpca-nf` workflow](#configuring-scpca-nf-for-your-environment).
   * The only exception to this is that you will only need to use one metadata file, [the run metadata file](#prepare-the-run-metadata-file), and only the following columns are required: `scpca_project_id`, `scpca_library_id`, `scpca_sample_id`, `seq_unit`, and `technology`.